how to write a product requirements document

 Notion PRD templates

-Notion is robust note taking software, which allows creating complex documents both for personal and enterprise goals.
+Notion is robust note taking software for creating complex documents both for personal and enterprise goals.
 One of its great benefits is the marketplace of templates created both by the Notion team and its users.

 One of the templates built by Notion.
 Source: Notion